|

 are readily available in African medicine shops where they are sold

+over-the-counter.
 Another issue to consider

 is the cultural context in which traditional medicines are used.